By Julia M. Dunlap, Esq

 In a 1960’s photograph tucked away in a photo box somewhere is a picture of me as a small child riding a three-wheeled Dino the Dinosaur from my favorite TV show at the time, The Flintstones.
 I really wanted to post that picture with this article as an obvious metaphor for how many attorneys and paralegals of my generation are starting to feel these days.
 I mean really—what better way to say I sometimes feel like a dinosaur in regards to the changing legal landscape than to actually show me riding a purple, plastic dinosaur from 1960-something?
 Oh well, planning is everything and since the photo has not made its way to Facebook, it will have to stay buried until discovered as proof that, yes, purple, plastic dinosaurs did exist (and still do, and can be bought, like many of my childhood toys, on Ebay for the low cost of $400...the average hourly fee for many dinosaurs ... hmmm).

-So, with this somewhat outing of my age sans picture, and, more important, as the current leader of the organization dedicated to the promotion of quality paralegal and non-law school legal education, the American Association of Paralegal Education (AAfPE), I have been asked to write about the current state of paralegal education.
+So, with this somewhat outing of my age sans picture, and, more important, as the current leader of the organization dedicated to the promotion of quality paralegal and non-law school legal education, the American Association for Paralegal Education (AAfPE), I have been asked to write about the current state of paralegal education.
 The times really have and continue to be changin’.

 Just in the last few years, paralegal educators have had to revise their program curricula to reflect what I call the “e-world”: a new world made up of email, ESI, e-filing, and e-discovery.
 Gone are the days of storage rooms filled to the ceiling with banker’s boxes of discovery; and sadly, the book- lined walls of law firm libraries have been replaced with computer screens.
 If a paralegal program has not adapted to the e-world by incorporating instruction in those e-words, they risk their graduates falling prey to the biggest E word of them all: Ethics.
 Because we all know what happens when you are a legal professional and not sufficiently skilled in all the e-words and how that might affect the client ... the M word happens: Malpractice.
 And of course, we know who gets blamed when that happens.
 It’s not the dinosaur—it’s the paralegal who was hired, with the expectation that she would know all this “e-stuff ” so the dinosaurs would not have to learn it (despite the requirement under the ABA Model Rules of Professional Conduct and every state bar rule requiring that attorneys remain current with the law in giving competent representation).
 Soon, however, no one will be immune; whether you’re heavily into litigation representation or doing transactional work, everything will be electronic.